ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The classic technical interview, practiced by many of the largest tech companies, involves some form of shared whiteboard experience where the candidate is asked to solve a technical problem in real time.
 The problems range from the academic, sort an array with some special conditions, to high-level/hand-wavy architecture, design a system to handle 100 million users posting news feed updates.

-The classic interview approach must work for the big companies, as they continue to use it year after year, but I don't see how they work at a startup. ey re often overly broad, or overly narrow, and thus difficult to score fairly.
+The classic interview approach must work for the big companies, as they continue to use it year after year, but I don't see how they work at a startup.
+They re often overly broad, or overly narrow, and thus difficult to score fairly.
 The academic questions are rarely correlated with the types of problems one solves on a daily basis on the job.

 Most damning, they're not setting candidates up to be successful in the interview environment.
 After all, I'm sure there are very few engineers at the big companies writing array-sorting algorithms as part of their day job.